Large prime factors of well-distributed sequences: Introduction

 \subsection{Acknowledgements}

-We thank Yuchen Ding, Ofir Gorodestky, Ram Murty, and an anonymous referee for comments, suggestions and corrections to earlier versions of this manuscript.
+We thank Yuchen Ding, Ofir Gorodetsky, Ram Murty, and anonymous referees for comments, suggestions and corrections to earlier versions of this manuscript.
+We have used ChatGPT 5.2 to proofread a version of the manuscript and to help format references but no parts of the paper were computer generated.
 B.R. is supported by an NSERC grant.
 A.B. is supported by a Coleman Postdoctoral Fellowship.